Motor Neuron Diseases

 - Certain aids and appliances such as canes for walking, modified utensils for eating, speaking aids may also be used by the individuals with ALS.

-Stem cell therapy for Motor Neuron Disease
+Cell therapy for Motor Neuron Disease

 Cellular transplantation is an attractive management strategy for ALS/MND.
 The pre-clinical animal studies have shown benefits in the motor function.
 The safety of autologous stem cell transplantation has been established and allogenic cells transplantation is being studied.
 Transplantation of mononuclear cells derived from peripheral blood using various modes of transplantation like intracerebral, intra-spinal and intrathecal have shown beneficial gains in survival, respiratory function, muscle strength and bulbar impairment.
 It also slowed disease progression and rate of drop in the respiratory function.